Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/06/getting-started-with-cypress-and-typescript.md

 npx cypress open
 ```

-If you leave it running while you’re writing tests, it will update as files change.
+If you leave it running while you're writing tests, it will update as files change.
 You can also run a test suite and leave it open to see the tests automatically re-run when you change them.

 ## Code location and TS Config